Recommended Therapies: 1) CBTs

 Classical conditioning (a form of associative learning) was first studied by Ivan Pavlov, a Russian physiologist (1849-1936) who experimented with dogs to explore digestion (1897).
 Pavlov noticed dogs salivating in response to a bell and realised that this was a learned response involving pairing a stimulus (the sound of a bell) with an unconditioned stimulus (the presence of food).

 Operant conditioning (a form of instrumental learning) uses either reinforcement or punishment to increase or decrease the incidence of behaviour, where an association is formed between the behaviour and its consequences.
-B. F. Skinner (American psychologist, 1904-1990) developed operant conditioning to strengthen behaviour, and his writings mainly explain the application of operant conditioning to human behaviour.
+B. F. Skinner (American psychologist, 1904-1990) developed operant conditioning to strengthen behaviour, and his writings primarily explain its application to human behaviour.

 Albert Ellis and Aaron Beck pioneered the “second wave” of behavioural therapies with cognitive behavioural therapy (CBT), which integrated a person’s thoughts and beliefs with their behaviours and emotional experiences, such as depression.